nicsig/config/.config/mpv/scripts/README/interSubs.md

             }
     '''

-# How to get the audio pronunciation of a word?
+## get the audio pronunciation of a word?

 That's what the `f_listen` function is for.